 Leadership Supreme Headquarters were formed in November 1994, when the first communiqué was issued.
 The founding meeting was held with the participation of Adem Jashari, Xhavit Haziri, Nait Hasani, Azem Syla, Xhavit Haliti, Sokol Bashota, and then joined by Zahir Pajaziti and others.

 The Supreme Headquarters expanded and qualified following the development of the war and KLA's growth.
 LSH was constituted by the political leadership led by Hashim Thaēi, and the military headquarter, that included: the Intelligence Service, Logistics, Personnel and Mobilization, Communication, Finance, Military Police, Public Information and other operative directories as well.

 The military headquarter was led by KLA General Commander, Azem Syla.
 Amongst its members were: Hashim Thaēi, Sokol Bashota, Jakup Krasniqi, Bislim Zyrapi, Rexhep Selimi, Kadri Veseli, Ramė Buja, Lahi Ibrahimaj, Fatmir Limaj.
 The members of the political leadership were as follows: Adem Demaēi, Xhavit Haliti, Bardhyl Mahmuti, Jakup Krasniqi, Ramė Buja.

-The main characteristics of KLA were the just fight and determination to sacrifice for the freedom of the Fatherland.
-Its acts of heroism are amongst the brightest moments in modern Albanian history.
+The main characteristics of KLA were the just fight and determination to freedom.
+Its acts of heroism are among the brightest moments in modern Albanian history.